coreshop/CoreShop/docs/03_Development_OLD/05_Carrier/03_Create_Shipping_Rule_Condition.md

-# CoreShop Filter - Create Custom Filter
+#### CoreShop Extend Shipping Rule Condition

-**1**.
-We need to create 2 new files:
+1. We need to create 2 new files:
     - FormType for processing the Input Data
-    - And a FilterConditionProcessorInterface, which checks if a cart fulfills the condition.
+    - And a ShippingConditionCheckerInterface, which checks if a cart fulfills the condition.

 ```
+//AppBundle/Shipping/Form/Type/Condition/MyRuleConfigurationType.php

-namespace AppBundle\Filter\Form\Type\Condition;
+namespace AppBundle\Shipping\Form\Type\Condition;

 use Symfony\Component\Form\AbstractType;
 use Symfony\Component\Form\Extension\Core\Type\IntegerType;